 “We believe in the power of Blockchain to unlock the value of data in a decentralized way,” Hartmut Mueller, Vice President of IT Technology & Cross Functions at Daimler AG, added.
 “On our journey towards a data driven company this collaboration with Ocean protocol enables us to build a secure enterprise B2B data marketplace to monetize and put data to work”.

+Pilot Uses ‘Compute-to-data’: Unlocks Private Data While Preserving PrivacyThe pilot leveraged all of Ocean’s solutions, including the company’s blockchain network, access control, data discovery, decentralized storage, and its recent release – Compute-to-Data.
 Launched in May, Ocean’s Compute to Data solution allows secure sharing and the buying and selling of data while preserving privacy.
 It allows 3rd parties to “run specific compute jobs” while maintaining data privacy.
 Frank Schur, a senior technology manager for Daimler’s Singapore manufacturing hub, said:

 “The Decentralized data marketplace is an interesting proposition and gives us an exciting opportunity for aggregation of data with a clear compensation approach.
 Using Ocean Protocol, we want to implement this in a secure and transparent way”.

+Blockchain Isn’t New for DaimlerDecentralized tech is more than a buzzword in the automotive sector, and Daimler has been leveraging it in more than one way.
+The company’s Blockchain Factory, established in 2018, has been working on ways to use blockchain for new processes at Daimler Mobility.
+The initiative evaluates blockchain’s potential for payment systems, data sharing and security, and token systems, among others.
+Another project by Blockchain Factory, Mobility Blockchain Platform (MBP), aims to sustainably optimize booking and process invoicing for mobility solutions.
 When it comes to supply chain management and transparency, Mercedes-Benz Cars is also prototyping a blockchain network in collaboration with cloud-based contracts company Icertis.
 The prototype will open “new ways to make purchasing processes simpler and safer”.
 It reportedly also allows transparent mapping and a better understanding of the entire supply chain.